keithallatt/HierarchicalMultiLabelClassification/README.md

 #### Number of Parameters in the Decoder

-Our final model uses the default parameters specified in the HierarchicalRNN class in model.py.
+Our final model uses the default parameters specified in the `HierarchicalRNN` class in `model.py`.
 The only exception is the learning rate which was set to the value discovered in the Hyperparameter Tuning section.
 A summary of the number of trainable decoder parameters is below:

 <table>
   <tr>